CodeForPhilly/balancer-main/README.md

 ## Architecture

-The Balancer website is a Django, React, and Postgres project
+The Balancer website is a Postgres, Django REST, and React project:

 ![Architecture Drawing](Architecture.png)

-### Source code layout

-Important files and directories in `balancer-main/`:

-- `docker-compose.yml`: Used to run docker compose
-- `server`: Django backend
-    - `entrypoint.sh`: Migrations, Create superuser, Populate database on start up
-- `frontend`: React frontend

 ## License